• Skip to primary navigation

 This corner trimming trick will work with or without interfacing.
 You can use it on many projects, nearly all my patterns use it, including some of the most popular ones:

 No matter if a piece of fabric is interfaced or not, this tip will make your life easier and your sewing projects more pro-looking.
 You'll never go back to a simple diagonal corner clipping once you start trimming your seam allowance this way!
-AND you'll be less likely to cut into stitches.
+And you'll be less likely to cut into stitches.

 Less fabric in the way and less bulk - meaning nice and flat corners.
 Perfect!